woocommerce/woocommerce/docs/extension-development/integrating-coming-soon-mode.md

 }
 ```

+### Custom exclusions filter

+It is possible for developers to add custom exclusions that bypass the coming soon protection.
+This is useful for exclusions like always bypassing the screen on a specific IP address, or making a specific landing page available.

-### Disable coming soon customer-facing page
+#### Disabling coming soon in all pages

 If there is another feature that behaves similarly to WooCommerce's coming soon mode, it can cause unintended conflicts.
-The coming soon mode can be disabled by excluding all shopper-facing pages.
+The coming soon mode can be disabled by excluding all customer-facing pages.
+The following is an example:

-Exclude all customer-facing pages from coming soon mode by adding the following code:

 ```php
 add_filter( 'woocommerce_coming_soon_exclude', function() {